The Infinite Manager: An exercise to make you rethink how you manage projects

 Motivator 2: Mastery

 Working toward self-improvement and mastery of a craft tends to be a better motivator than competing against others.
 Constant improvement and visible progress are great motivators.
-Apple’s hiring page says, “Join us and you’ll do the best work of your life”—which is an excellent example of appealing to people’s desire for mastery.
+Apple’s hiring page says, “Join a team and inspire the work.”—which is an excellent example of appealing to people’s desire for mastery.
 We also like how Steve Jobs got his team to sign the inside of the case for the first Macintoshes—because “artists sign their work.”

 In our case, we expose our team members to the world’s most sophisticated clients, on cutting-edge projects, and with peers who are motivated to master their craft.
-Also, we are also constantly on the look-out for people who have what we call “the excellence factor”—people who have mastered many activities.
+Also, we are constantly on the lookout for people who have what we call “the excellence factor”—people who have mastered many activities.

 Motivator 3: Autonomy